The Best Treadmills of 2016

 We liked treadmills that let us plug in our favorite media players — like our Best Overall pick, the Sole F85.

 It’s not difficult to find a treadmill that offers all of the above.
-Many of our top contenders boasted much more: full-blown, onboard entertainment systems.
+Many of our 2016 best treadmill contenders boasted much more: full-blown, onboard entertainment systems.
 Technology seems to be shifting so that runners are ditching their own gadgets in order to connect to a treadmill that can act as a media center, training center, and personal computer all in one.
 We couldn’t wait to give them all a try — would they still feel like noisy, lumbering exercise machines, or something more?

 And we weren’t messing around.
 We tested shock absorption, the ergonomics of the running bed and controls, and overall comfort.
 We changed speeds on a dime — incline too.
 We answered emails mid-stride, and visited the French Riviera and a virtual beach in Mexico.
 We even started a marathon-training program (that we promise we’ll finish).

 The user experience on each machine is unique, and what qualifies as the best will always be in part dependent on the fitness goals, aesthetic preferences, available space, biomechanics, and budget of the user.
 In the end, we valued the treadmills that were built with ergonomics in mind, that were comfortable and quiet, and that had controls we could easily navigate while in motion.
 And while flashy features were compelling, we were surprisingly just as impressed by consoles that were simple, clean, and let us focus on the exercise.

 Our Picks for the Best Treadmill of 2016

 SOLE F85 Built for runners yet uber-equipped for walkers, the F85 offers all of the versatility, portability, and user-friendly features we were looking for.